Turn your art into a business

 - Next, Prepare your pricing guidelines and test the market with your new body of work.

-- Look for ways you can have access to networking opportunities and do your best to be present or participate in things that interest you.
+Look for ways you can have access to networking opportunities by being present in your industry or participating in things that interest you.

 Wrapping this up